 This award is given annually to two seniors (one of whom must be a psychology major) who have conducted outstanding independent research in psychology while maintaining high scholastic standards overall.
 This award is named for John Dewey, an 1879 alumnus of UVM who pursued a career in education, philosophy, and psychology, and was a noted educator and philosopher.
 Often known as "the father of progressive education," a movement that flourished in the early 20th century and that continues to influence modern educators, Dewey believed that experience was the best way for students to learn how to create the conditions for democracy, solve social problems and engage in moral decision-making.
 Undergraduate independent research is such a tool.

 RUTH BOELSEN BAIRD AWARD

-The Baird Award was established in 1998 by Mrs. Baird to be used to recognize deserving students in the Psychological Science Department.
-Mrs. Baird graduated from UVM in 1942 with a double major in history and psychology.
-This award is given to the senior psychological science major with the greatest financial need and the strongest academic record as measured by overall grade point average and grade point average in psychological science courses.
-The recipient of the award is recognized at the Honors Day ceremonies.
+The Ruth Boelsen Baird Award was established in 1998 by Ruth Boelsen Baird to recognize deserving students in the Psychological Science and History Departments.
+Ruth Boelsen Baird graduated from UVM in 1942 with a double major in History and Psychology.
+The award is an expression of her high regard for UVM and her belief in helping those in need, especially in the area of education.
+An annual award is given to the Psychological Science major (a separate annual award is given to a History major) with the greatest financial need, and the strongest academic record as measured by cumulative grade point average.

 Students who have a GPA of at least 3.4 are eligible to apply for permission to undertake an honors research project during their senior year.
 Additional information is available in the Dean's office.